 IG CFD trading offers traders access to one of the broadest lists of assets available on any brokerage.
 Despite its somewhat low leverage ratios, traders shouldn’t write IG off their lists.
 IG has had years of experience in providing traders with excellent service.
 This has made them one of the most reliable and customer-oriented digital brokerages available in the Australian market.

-Due to the lower leverage ratios, our IG review versus Plus500 also found them a good fit for less risk-tolerant traders, who may not be comfortable with higher leverage in the first place.
+Due to the lower leverage ratios, our IG review versus Plus500 and IC Markets also found them a good fit for less risk-tolerant traders, who may not be comfortable with higher leverage in the first place.
 Like any other decision in the trading world, whether IG CFD trading is right for you will depend heavily on your personal investment preferences.